KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 **Windows Users:** Note that Stack/Docker integration presently does not work for Windows - if that's you then for the moment at least you will have to manage Docker instance configuration and execution.
 See [this blog](https://ilikewhenit.works/blog/1) will help.
 You will end up doing more manual configuration and running commands like `sudo docker build -t yourname/yesod ./` to build your software instead of ...

 **All Users:** I have noticed that Docker can be a little temperamental.
 If a command does not execute properly, try again, perhaps restarting Docker.
 All following commands can be interrupted and restarted, so don't worry about breaking anything.
 If a step seems not to be progressing, give it a little time, but if needs be, kill it and rerun.
 If this does not work, dig into Docker documentation and/or support.
+To test if Docker is operating correctly, call `docker info`, which should return immediately with status information.

 ## Compile your project ##
 Assuming that Stack/Docker integration is supported: